Erusman/SWGvms/README.md

 # SWGvms
-A repository for storing the SWGvms website.
+This repo is for storing the SWGvms website.